An Integrated Quadratic Reconstruction for Finite Volume Schemes to Scalar Conservation Laws in Multiple Dimensions: Accuracy and Stability

 where $\nu$ is a CFL number.
-Here we measure the mesh size of simplicial control volume (interval, triangle or tetrahedron) by the diameter of its inscribed sphere, whereas that of Cartesian control volume (interval, rectangle or cuboid) the harmonic mean of its dimensions.
+Here we measure the mesh size $h$ of simplicial control volume (triangle or tetrahedron) by the diameter of its inscribed ball, whereas that of Cartesian control volume (rectangle or cuboid) the harmonic mean of its dimensions.
 The value of CFL number $\nu$ under such definition is also listed in Table \ref{tab:sms}. \end{remark}

 Although the local maximum principle given in Theorem \ref{thm:lmp} is not recursively formulated, we can verify the bound-preserving property, saying the numerical solution at any time level is bounded by the initial solution.
-More specifically, we have \begin{corollary} The finite volume scheme \eqref{eq:fvm-euler} with integrated quadratic reconstruction and Lax-Friedrichs numerical flux \eqref{eq:lfflux} is bound preserving, namely
+More specifically, we have \begin{corollary} The finite volume scheme \eqref{eq:fvm-euler} with integrated quadratic reconstruction is bound-preserving, namely

 provided that the solution is advanced with a time step subjected to the CFL condition \eqref{eq:cflcond}. \end{corollary} \begin{proof} Introduce the following notations of global upper bounds at $n$-th time level